AmiyaI/WeatherApp/README.md

 # WeatherApp

 ## Overview
 WeatherApp is an AWS-based ETL (Extract, Transform, Load) pipeline designed for collecting, processing, storing, and managing weather data.
-Leveraging AWS services and Terraform for infrastructure deployment, it features AWS Lambda for data processing, Amazon RDS for database storage, and an EC2 instance for CI/CD processes and secure access to the RDS database and other VPC resources.
+Leveraging AWS services and Terraform for infrastructure deployment, it features AWS Lambda for data processing, Amazon RDS for database storage, and EC2 instances for CI/CD processes and secure access to the RDS database and other VPC resources.

 ## Project Structure
 - **Lambda Functions**: Dockerized Python Lambda functions for processing weather data.